Within the workplace

 I don’t live in the Clackmannanshire area.
 Can I still travel into the area for work?

-Whilst no non essential travel should take place, essential travel, which includes travelling to work, is permitted which means you can travel from one area to another for work purposes.
+Essential travel, which includes travelling to work, is permitted in all levels which means you can travel from one area to another for work purposes.

 My role does not allow me to work from home.
 Should I still come in to my place of work?

-The guidance from the Scottish Government is to work from home where possible but if your role and service area requires you to attend your workplace you should continue to do this.
+The guidance from the Scottish Government is to work from home where possible right up to Level 0, but if your role and service area requires you to attend your workplace you should continue to do this.
 You should discuss your individual circumstances with your line manager.

 Do I have to wear a face covering at work?

-Yes.
+Yes, unless you have a medical exemption.
 The latest guidance from the Scottish Government is that face coverings should be worn in communal areas and in corridors ie if walking to the toilet or a communal kitchen area.
-Face coverings do not have to be worn when you are at your desk.
+Face coverings do not have to be worn when you are sitting at your desk.

 My role involves sharing a council vehicle with a colleague.
 Can I still do this?